 - DAX IF function:

-It checks the first arguments given in the statement.
+It checks the first argument given in the statement.
 The function returns the first value if the condition is True and returns the second if the condition is False.

 IF(<condition>, <first_value>, <second_value>)